Boom Overture: Development

 On October 7, 2020, Boom publicly unveiled its XB-1 demonstrator, which it planned to fly for the first time in 2021 from Mojave Air and Space Port, California.
 It expected to begin wind tunnel tests for the Overture in 2021, and start construction of a manufacturing facility in 2022, with the capacity to produce 5 to 10 aircraft monthly.
 The first Overture would be unveiled in 2025, with the aim of achieving type certification by 2029.
 Flights should be available in 2030, as estimated by Blake Scholl.

-Boom currently targets a slower Mach 1.7 cruise.
+Boom targets a slower Mach 1.7 cruise speed.
 In January 2022, Boom announced a grant of US$60 million from the US Air Force’s AFWERX program to further develop the Boom Overture supersonic airliner.
 In July 2022, Boom announced a partnership with Northrop Grumman to develop a 'special mission' variant for the U.S. Government and its allies.
 Overture's introduction is now planned for 2027, while its first flight is now planned for 2028 with type certification expected in 2029.

 On July 19, 2022, Boom unveiled a significantly revised proposal for the production version of the Overture at the Farnborough Airshow.
 This version has four engines and a tailed delta wing.

 On December 13, 2022, Boom announced that it would develop its own turbofan engine after "Big Three" engine manufacturers Rolls-Royce, Pratt & Whitney and General Electric, as well as CFM and Safran previously declined to develop a new engine due to high capital costs.
 Named Symphony, the engine will be developed under partnership with three entities: Kratos subsidiary Florida Turbine Technologies for engine design; StandardAero for maintenance; and General Electric subsidiary Colibrium Additive for consulting on printing components.